 Why the Difference?

-Why, in this parable, is there such a difference of fruit produced by those who become true Christians?
+Why, in the parable of the Sower, is there such a difference of fruit produced by those who become true Christians?
 This difference is due to some of the following factors.

-* The natural skills and abilities they possess.
+* The natural skills and abilities they are blessed to have.

 * The resources at their disposal (money, time, relationships, etc.)